Phone numbers

 Relationships can also become strained, as a person concentrates on getting the drug.
 They can also fall into criminal activity as a way to source the codeine that they need.

-Steps to take when Worried About Codeine Usage
+Steps to take when worried about codeine use

-If you are concerned about your codeine use, or are worried that someone you care about is addicted to the drug, it is important to know that there are multiple avenues of support available.
+If you're concerned about your codeine use, or are worried that someone you care about is addicted to the drug, it's important to know that there are multiple avenues of support available.